Boehrsi/on_upgrade/README.md

 - Contains a default implementation using the shared preferences of the platform to persist the last known version
 - Minimal effort to check if an app upgrade is given and to update the persisted value
 - Possibility to implement custom getters and setters for the persisted version (e.g. if the last known app version is already available via a database)
+- Helper to easily execute all fitting / relevant updates

 ## Usage